 Use this task to add an administrator role to system roles.
-When you assign a system role to an employee, the administrator roles are inherited by all user accounts that these employees have.
+If you assign a system role to employees, all Azure Active Directory user accounts owned by these employees inherit the administrator role.

 NOTE: Applications in which the Only use in IT Shop option is set can only be assigned to system roles that also have this option set.
 For more information, see the One Identity Manager System Roles Administration Guide.